What Are Medigap Plans?

 While Medicare pays for a large percentage of the health care services and supplies you may need, you are still responsible for a portion of the costs in the form of deductibles, copays, and coinsurance.
 Medigap policies help with these costs and sometimes offer more coverage for excess charges and foreign travel health emergencies.

 Medigap plans are standardized by Medicare and regulated by state laws and insurance commissioners.
 You pay a monthly premium for Medigap.
 Costs and availability of Medigap plans vary depending on several factors including your age and gender, the insurer, and your state of residence.
 Learn about Medigap in Montana so you can determine which plan best meets your needs.

 - Plans F and G are the most popular and comprehensive Medigap plan types in Montana.
 Plan F is no longer available to people who are eligible for Medicare after December 31, 2019.

-- Montana requires Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, however monthly premiums are much higher.
+- Montana does not require Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, therefore plan options for this group are limited.

 Medicare Supplement Plans in Montana

 |Compare ratings of some of Montana’s Medigap providers:|

 |Insurance company||A.M.
 Best rating||NAIC complaint index||BBB rating||Consumer Affairs|

 Medigap policies serve as your secondary source of insurance after Medicare pays.
 Medigap fills in the “gaps” between what Medicare pays for covered services and what you are charged.
 Some plans offer extended coverage for Part B excess charges and foreign travel emergency costs.

 There are ten standardized Medigap plans that are regulated by federal and state governments.
 Two of the ten plans (F and G) are the most comprehensive plans and also offer high-deductible versions.
 All plans are not available in all states.